borisdayma/huggingtweets/README.md

 ## FAQ

+1. Does this project pose a risk of being used for disinformation?

+    Large NLP models can be misused to publish false data.
+OpenAI performed a [staged release of GPT-2](https://openai.com/blog/gpt-2-6-month-follow-up/) to study any potential misuse of their models.

+    I want to ensure latest AI technologies are accessible to everyone to ensure fairness and prevent social inequality.

+    Huggingtweets shall not be used for creating innapropriate content, nor for any illicit or unethical purposes.
+Any generated text from other users tweets must explicitly be referenced as such and cannot be published with the intent of hiding their origin.
+No generated content can be published against a person unwilling to have their data used as such.

 1. Why is the demo in colab instead of being a real web app?

     It actually looks much better with [Voilà](https://github.com/voila-dashboards/voila) as the code cells are hidden and automatically executed.
 Also we can easily deploy it through for free through [Binder](https://mybinder.org/).

     However training such large neural networks require GPU (not available on Binder) and I wanted to make huggingtweets accessible to everybody.
 [Google Colab](https://colab.research.google.com/) generously offers free GPU so is the perfect place to host this demo.

 ## Resources